LordNene/image-filter-threshold/README.md

 It applies a threshold transformation to a base64 image.
 If you want a more complete library, please check image-filters that wraps this and other libraries to provide a more complete suite of image filters.

 This library consumes ImageData and outputs ImageData in a Promise.
 You can use `image-filter-core` to convert from ImageData to dataURL.

+PS: This library depends on `webworkify` so its only compatible with browserify.

 JS file:
 ```js